 There was a tab for each month, and the template was simply copied and pasted down the page.
 She could then move the class attendees around if they wanted to switch dates, and could see if all the admin for each person had been actioned.

 3) I set her up with a Gmail account and imported contacts and emails from her Mac.
 I then manually entered the hundreds of email addresses that were in the guest book and grouped every contact accordingly.
-Using Rapportive for Gmail, I connected her with each contact via LinkedIn and Facebook as I went along.
+Using Rapportive for Gmail (now defunct), I connected her with each contact via LinkedIn and Facebook as I went along.

 I then went through hundreds of emails to see if they were in her address book.
 If they weren’t then I added them to her contacts and again linked to them on Social Media with Rapportive (you can connect with people without leaving your inbox).
 I also added and grouped her suppliers and showed her how to do this as each email comes in.